PPUC/Hardware_IO_16_8_1/README.md

 The 16 inputs are used for reading the state of an external switch.
 The switch is normally connected to ground (GND).
 Internally the input is pulled up to 5 V by a 10k resistor.

 All inputs can also be used as signal-outputs (if programmed accordingly).
 The output is internally pulled up by a 10k resistor to 5 V. A higher voltage can be applied externally (max.
 30 V) but be sure to have your hardware and software! setup correctly as no protection for damage is provided in that case.
 A maximum of 2 mA can be sinked/sourced.

+The inputs In_1 and In_2 are designed for higher speed (100 kHz).
+The Pull-Up can be soldered to other pads to be pulled to 3,3 V (instead of 5 V).
+An input capacitance can be added (soldered) for better noise immunity but lower speed.

 The inputs In_13 to In_16 have an additional open drain output transistor that allows higher currents in case of being used as an output (up to 3 A at 25 °C ambient temperature).
 The outputs are internally pulled up by a 10k resistor to 5 V. A higher voltage (max.
 30 V) can be applied externally but be sure to have your hardware and software! setup correctly as no protection for damage is provided in that case.